Do Surrogates Get Paid in Australia?

 Surrogacy is altruistic in Australia.
 This means that surrogates are not paid to carry a baby, but the intended parents must cover her out of pocket surrogacy-related expenses.
 This is different from commercial surrogacy, where surrogates receive a fee for carrying a baby for someone else.
 Commercial surrogacy is legal in some countries, but illegal across Australia.

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself (and get a free initial consult).
 You can also download the free Surrogacy Handbook which explains the processes and options.
+Have you thought about joining Surrogacy Australia’s Support Service?
+Read this first.

 The number one question that every surrogate is asked is “how much do you get paid?”
 And while we expect the question, and can even understand why someone may ask, the question itself can hurt, and undermines the altruism of what we are doing.
 Surrogates are not paid in Australia, and the suggestion that we are being paid is upsetting.
 And then “if you’re not being paid, why would you do it?”
 Well, maybe it’s a good question.
 I mean, really, why would anyone want to go through pregnancy and childbirth, for nothing?